 Figure 2.
 B) Cardiomyocytes and NPPB expression determined using single nuclei RNA sequencing techniques C) MEF2C transcription factor motif map and ATAC sequencing of the NPPA – NPPB locus

-The ultimate goal of CPRi is to develop new therapeutics for DCM.
+The ultimate goal of CPRi is to develop new diagnostics and therapeutics for patients.
 Given that the majority of DCM patients harbor heterozygous missense mutations that display reduced or absent activity, we are identifying compounds that selectively bind to mutant DCM proteins.
 We use DNA encoded libraries that contain 1000x more entities than traditions small molecule libraries.
 This technology binds the compounds within the library by affinity allowing to sequence the codes and identify compounds that bind that DCM mutant.

 Precision Therapeutics for DCM.
 A, DNA encoded libraries contain billions of small molecules that are tagged with unique DNA barcodes.
 Molecules that selectively bind to DCM mutant proteins can be identified through simple affinity binding assays.
 DNA barcode sequencing facilitates the rapid identification of such compounds.
 B, Strategies by which compounds that selectively bind to DCM mutant proteins could be use as therapeutics.
 Compounds may correct abnormal protein activity, prevent incorporation of mutant proteins into sarcomeres, or be used to selectively promote the degradation of mutant proteins by targeting them to the proteasome.